tpareli/mpv-stereo-downmix/README.md

 # Installation
-Download auto-downmix.lua and place it in your scripts folder.
+Download auto-stereo-downmix.lua and place it in your scripts folder.

 Default directory location on linux is
 ```